plokko/querable-resource/README.md

 	}
 }
 ```
+Don't worry, pagination and query field name will also be automatically applied to your filtering, no need to implement them!

 ### Returning custom resource
 If you want to filter the results with a custom resource you can do it by simply specifying the name of your Resource class in the protected field *$useResource*: